deeptwonine/deeptwonine/README.md

 - 🔭 I’m currently working on [apod-viewer](https://www.github.com/dd1929/apod-viewer).
 - 🌱 I’m currently learning Android development with Java.
 - 👯 I’m looking to collaborate on nothing.
 Or maybe something.
 - 📫 How to reach me: at my home, of course.
 But not now.
+COVID times, you see.